 The curriculum of an office administration program can focus on business skills, such as writing, communications, and mathematics, and on specific business-related activities, such as desktop publishing and office procedures.
 Medical or legal office administration programs will typically include courses in relevant terminology, as well as medical coding or legal transcription as they apply.
-Students prepare to take on positions in the business world where they are responsible for recordkeeping, office management, and customer care.
-They can be ready to communicate effectively as part of an office team, manage time efficiently, organize an office space, and demonstrate knowledge of common office systems.
+Students learn to communicate effectively as part of an office team, manage time efficiently, organize an office space, and demonstrate knowledge of common office systems.
 Other topics covered in a program may include:

 - Data processing

 Popular Career Options